Hybrid animals are born (or created) when two different but closely related animals are bred together.

 This process is known as hybridization and can occur naturally in the wild or through artificial means.

-Lab hybrid animals are also common, and the process of making them is referred to as “somatic hybridization,” it allows scientists to manipulate the genes of animals to create new species.
+Lab hybrid animals are also common.
+The process of making them is referred to as “somatic hybridization,” which allows scientists to manipulate the genes of animals to create new species.

 Some types of hybrid animals can also be created in captivity in zoos and breeding facilities.

-Typically, hybrid animals possess the characteristic of both parents, although some might possess more dominant traits of one parent than the other.
+Typically, hybrid animals possess the characteristics of both parents, although some might possess more dominant traits of one parent than the other.

 As hybrid animals include the attributes of both parents, they can have some characteristics that make them superior to other pure-breed animals, such as intelligence, physical strength, athleticism, and growth rate.